Douglas Rex: Medical career

 Rex graduated summa cum laude from Harvard and enrolled at Indiana University School of Medicine in 1976.
 After graduating with the highest distinction from medical school he pursued residency at the same school going on for a fellowship in gastroenterology and chief residency at one of the IU hospitals.

 Colonoscopy in the 1980s was still considered unsafe and screening programs were mostly limited to occult blood testing, which although extremely cheap, was not very accurate.
 Rex conducted the first population based study where he invited about 800 doctors and spouses in Indiana for screening colonoscopy.
 In addition to confirming the safety of the procedure, high polyp prevalence was noted which was replicated in later studies.
 More than two-thirds of colorectal cancer burden is the result of slowly progressing pre-cancerous polyps.

 Removal of at least larger of these polyps should therefore result in a decrease of colorectal cancer incidence.
 Colonoscopy screening for colorectal cancer was thus established in the United States.

 Rex is a major figure in the technical aspect of colonoscopy and his textbook on the procedure penned with Waye and Williams, remains the authority in that particular field.
 His most widely cited study is a tandem colonoscopy study in which 183 patients underwent 2 colonoscopies on the same day.
 The study brought to light that colonoscopy misses a significant percentage of pre-cancerous polyps.
 Since then Rex has been an international leader in the movement to improve the quality of colonoscopy performance.

+In September 2022, Rex joined the medical advisory board of Mainz Biomed N.V., a molecular genetics diagnostic company.